Emma Dent Coad: Grenfell Tower

-Dent Coad supports a call for the leaders of Kensington and Chelsea London Borough Council to resign so that there could be fresh elections.
+Dent Coad supported a call for the leaders of Kensington and Chelsea London Borough Council to resign so that there could be fresh elections.
 Her predecessor, Victoria Borwick, has claimed that she shared "collective responsibility" for the Grenfell Tower refurbishment, since Dent Coad had (until October 2012) sat on the board of the Kensington and Chelsea TMO which managed the tower.
 In a council meeting on 8 November 2012, Dent Coad praised the refurbishment announcement of the Grenfell Tower which she said showed that the council had listened to residents.
-This is usually taken to mean the refurbishment that includes installing the cladding, however as the cladding was installed in the summer of 2016, 4 years after the alleged comment.
-However, Dent Coad has asked Borwick to retract this claim, arguing that she supported refurbishment in principle to respond to complaints about conditions, but left the TMO around the time that the broad principles of the refurbishment were agreed.
+However as the cladding was installed in the summer of 2016, 4 years after the alleged comment.
+Dent Coad has asked Borwick to retract this claim, arguing that she supported refurbishment in principle to respond to complaints about conditions, but left the TMO around the time that the broad principles of the refurbishment were agreed.
 She was not present when Rydon was provided with the contract, or when the decision was reportedly taken to save money on external cladding.

 In a 2014/15 report, in which Dent Coad's name appears, it is reported that the housing scrutiny committee looked at the refurbishment.
-It is often used to ascribe responsibility to Dent Coad for the cladding, even though the cladding was installed May–June 2016 so the report is actually about a completely different refurbishment.
-Facing the claim that she was partly responsible, she angrily refuted the accusation, saying: "I didn't make any of the decisions.
-I didn't sign the document,".
+Conservative supporters have used this fact to ascribe responsibility to Dent Coad for the cladding, even though the cladding was installed May–June 2016, four years after she had left the committee.
+Facing the claim that she was partly responsible, she rejected the accusation, saying: "I didn't make any of the decisions.
+I didn't sign the document,". and "The point is: who signed off on that contract [to clad Glenfell]?
+And did they understand what was in the contract?
+Who specified that cladding?"
 Dent Coad issued a detailed rebuttal via a local blog, From the Hornet's Nest, refuting the most common accusations.